Trump's lawyer claims responsibility for president's problematic tweet

 "I'm out of the tweeting business," Dowd said with a chuckle.
 "I did not mean to break news."

-Trump, however, issued 10 tweets in 24 horus related of the Russia investigation, the FBI, and how federal investigators should really be looking into Hillary Clinton.
+Trump, however, issued 10 tweets in 24 hours related to the Russia investigation, the FBI, and how federal investigators should really be looking into Hillary Clinton.

 He also denied that he asked Comey to back off the investigation, though Comey has testified to that effect under oath before Congress.